Default view

 If necessary, you will be instructed to provide missing documentation or advised to proceed to the next step.

-STEP 5: REQUESTING A CODE
+STEP 5: SUBMITTING A SUBJECT EXEMPTION REQUEST

-Submission of a request does not guarantee approval; each case will be reviewed by the relevant department.
+Submission of a request does not guarantee approval; each case will be reviewed by the relevant academic department.

-STEP 7: Processing of Requests
+STEP 6: Processing of Requests

 Submitted requests will go through several administrative review stages before being forwarded to the relevant academic department for a final decision.

-STEP 8: Notification of Decision
+STEP 7: Notification of Decision

 Official decisions will be issued only after all submitted requests of the student have been reviewed.